WM-SEMERU/code-rationales/README.md

 1. [Raw data of user responses in CSV format](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq2_user_study/CodeRationalSurveyResponses.csv) This file contains raw data of every user responses in CSV format.
 Each column in the CSV records raw answers to every question we asked in the survey.
 The private information of the user is omitted for privacy reasons.
 2. [Collection of all the user responses and statistical analysis from Qualtrics](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq2_user_study/ResponseForEachQuestion.pdf) This file contains all the information of the users grouped by standard statistical analysis performed using Qualtrics features.
 3. [Taxonomy of error cases analysis](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq2_user_study/Errors%20Taxonomy%20-%20Samplings.xlsx) In this file, we present our error case analysis of model prediction.
 We categorize different kinds of error in the model prediction using existing literature.
 We show some samples for each type of error in this sheet.
-4. [Survey Evaluation based on our metrics including demographic information](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq2_user_study/Survey_evaluation.xlsx) This file contains various sheets with evaluation of the survey based on our metric.
+4. [Survey Evaluation based on our metrics including demographic information](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq2_user_study/Survey_evaluation.xlsx) This file contains various sheets with the evaluation of the survey based on our metric.
 The sheets correspond to demographics, usefulness, reliability, readability, and alignment.
 We also show an aggregation of all the data in a table in the final sheet in this file.

 ---------

-## Code rationales approach
+## Code Rationales Approach Description

 **CodeQ** compresses four steps to transform an interpretability tensor from the matrix representation of the input and input set of tokens and their relationship.

 1. **Stating Preconditions**: The first step involves preparing the necessary conditions for using the  method to interpret an LMC.
 This includes making the model compatible using a specific algorithm and structuring "interpretable concepts," which are meant to introduce understandable ideas related to the model's input-output.
 These concepts are tailored to the specific software engineering (SE) tasks.
 Two types of interpretability concepts are proposed: one based on Abstract Syntax Tree (AST) for code generation, and the other on focal methods for test case generation.